 At this point, I have completely changed the dynamic from a guy engrossed in his artwork, to a busy stand of interested and engaged ‘customers’.

-Top Tip: Try offering a few tips and keep your demos brief.
+Top Tip: Keep your demos very brief.
 Attention spans are short, and you must get your message across clearly, concisely, and with pace.

 It’s all a performance but it gets me and my stall noticed and that’s what it’s all about.